paralus/paralus/_kratos/README.md

 }
 ```

-4. Use token to authenticate
+How to use token for authentication?

-Start a server with `DEV=false` and add token to `X-Session-Token` header while making request to access resources:
+Start rcloud-base server with `DEV=false` and add token to
+`X-Session-Token` header while making request to access resources, for example:

 ```
 curl -H 'X-Session-Token: 5xKgL33Oom9rmS4v9jkuAERn7yJHTLhY' http://localhost:11000/auth/v3/sso/idp